-The London School of Economics was commissioned to analyse preand post-intervention test scores in KSPI schools in Hardoi and Sambalpur districts in 2016-17.
+The London School of Economics was commissioned to analyse pre- and post-intervention test scores in KSPI schools in Hardoi and Sambalpur districts in 2016-17.
 Key findings were as follows:

-- Students experienced marked improvements between baseline and endline marks: - In Sambalpur, the average gain in test scores was highest in Odia (9.7% points) and lowest in Science (1.2% points) - In Hardoi, the average gain was highest in Hindi (13.3% points) and lowest in Environmental Studies (EVS) (3.03% points) - While improvements in marks translated mostly into upward movements across learning levels, there were also students who either moved down or remained at the same learning level

-- There was a positive correlation between test score gains and attendance across all three phases: - The strongest association is found for the Supported Learning Phase - The association is robust for Maths across all phases and weakest for Science The assignment of students into the Foundation Camp and Supported Learning Phase depending on baseline performance was not perfectly implemented.
+- Students experienced marked improvements between baseline and endline marks - In Sambalpur, the average gain in test scores was highest in Odia (9.7% points) and lowest in science (1.2% points) - In Hardoi, the average gain was highest in Hindi (13.3% points) and lowest in environmental studies (3.03% points) - While improvements in marks translated mostly into upward movements across learning levels, there were also students who either moved down or remained at the same learning level - There was a positive correlation between test score gains and attendance across all three phases - The strongest association is found for the Supported Learning Phase (SLP) - The association is robust for mathematics across all phases and weakest for science - The assignment of students into the Foundation Camp (FC) and SLP depending on baseline performance was not perfectly implemented.
 91% (98%) of the students surveyed attended both phases in Sambalpur (Hardoi)